content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-Reference to children and young workers code of practice 2006 to determine student suitability to undertake relevant work activities and use hand tools is required when planning this activity.
+Refer to children and young workers code of practice 2006 when planning this activity to determine student suitability to undertake relevant work activities.

 Follow the standard operating procedures (SOP) for equipment and machinery resources and manufacturer instructions.